 Personal Health and Sexuality Education is a committee that gives the district recommendations for teaching reproductive health.
 Hood oversees the board and curriculum.
-The board sent additions to the proposed 7th and 9th grade curriculum to the board early February.
-Items included: a video for the 9th graders on “Coping with Dating Violence and Abuse,” and an overview for the 7th grade curriculum.
-The 7th grade curriculum includes 10 sections which will include homework, learning objectives, videos, guest speakers and vocabulary.
-PHASE wants to make sure it is all- inclusive, involving all students and reflects on sexual orientation and gender identity.
+The board sent additions to the proposed 7th and 9th grade curriculum to the board in early February.
+Items included a video for the 9th graders on “Coping with Dating Violence and Abuse” and an overview for the 7th grade curriculum.
+The 7th grade curriculum includes 10 sections, which will include homework, learning objectives, videos, guest speakers and vocabulary.
+PHASE wants to make sure it is all-inclusive, involving all students and reflects on sexual orientation and gender identity.

-Results will be reported every two years for parents or guardians view.
+Results will be reported every two years for parents or guardians to view.

 “If we don’t learn about it then, when will we ever?” asked Johnson.